Accreditation

 Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
 However, the non-accredited degree is not, by itself, recognized as an accredited degree.

-The Design School in the Herberger Institute for Design and the Arts offers the following NAAB-accredited degree program in two learning modalities, in-person and online:
+At Arizona State University, The Design School's Architecture Program offers the following NAAB-accredited degree program tracks in two learning modalities, in-person and online:

 Accredited since: 1985